 ERP synchronizes reporting and automation by reducing the need to maintain separate databases and spreadsheets that would have to be manually merged to generate reports.
 This combined data collection and reporting offers valuable insight, such as where to cut costs and streamline processes, providing the information to make real-time business decisions.

-ERP software is considered a type of “enterprise application”, which refers to software designed to satisfy the software needs of an organization and improve business performance.
+Enterprise Resource Planning software is considered a type of “enterprise application”, which refers to software designed to satisfy the software needs of an organization and improve business performance.
 There are many different ERP systems available today that range greatly depending on the size, function, and needs of an organization.
 Types of ERP systems generally refer to deployment options and include cloud ERP, on-premise ERP and hybrid ERP (some systems in the cloud and some on-premise).